malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 <br>
 # Introduction

 This post guides the reader through a proof-of-concept Python implementation of a reinforcement learner that learns to play Tic-Tac-Toe.
-It is written without using any machine learning packages.
-The post is intended for people new to reinforcement learning.
-It emphasizes the essential elements of reinforcement learning (RL), while naturally leading to more complex RL concepts.
+It is intended for people new to reinforcement learning.

 ## What is a Reinforcement Learner?